-Following a monitoring visit, the Trial Monitor/Trial Coordinator will provide a follow up email to the site, which will summarise the documents reviewed and a statement of findings, incidents, deficiencies, conclusions, actions taken and/or actions required.
+Following on-site/remote monitoring, the Trial Monitor/Trial Coordinator will provide a follow up email to the site, which will summarise the documents reviewed and a statement of findings, incidents, deficiencies, conclusions, actions taken and/or actions required.
 The PI at each site will be responsible for ensuring that monitoring findings are addressed in a timely manner, and by the deadline specified.